 In the United States, the Solar Energy Industries Association anticipates that solar photovoltaic (PV) capacity will double in the next five years as will deployments of other distributed energy technologies such as microgrids, battery storage and electric vehicles.
 Such energy systems coupled with low-cost smart-building devices are accelerating the digital transformation of utility business models.
 Industry analysts estimate the market of opportunity smart demand response will exceed US $17 billion by 2025.

-“By leveraging blockchain technology, WiseBldg will enable end-to-end transactive energy applications at scale,” says Dr. Saifur Rahman, Founder and CEO, BEM Controls.
+“By leveraging blockchain technology, WiseBldg will enable end-to-end transactive energy applications at scale,” says Dr. Saifur Rahman, Founder and Chairman, BEM Controls.
 “In addition to offering peer-to-peer transactions, the ‘Energy Internet’ will provide DSOs, DER owners and building operators real-time visibility into energy usage of their assets and local availability of energy resources which is critical to making transactive energy a reality.”

 About BEM Controls